James Robinson Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Matchup vs. Atlanta

-- Conceding 123.3 rushing yards per game, the Falcons have the 25th-ranked run defense in the NFL.
+- The Falcons have the NFL's 25th-ranked defense against the run, surrendering 123.3 yards per game.

-- The Jaguars are up against the NFL's 16th-ranked defense when it comes to rushing TDs allowed (10 this year).
+- This season the Falcons have given up 10 rushing TDs.
+They are ranked 16th in the league in that category.

 Recent Performances

-- In last week's matchup against the 49ers, Robinson carried the ball 12 times for 29 yards and scored one touchdown.
+- In last week's contest against the 49ers, Robinson ran the ball 12 times for 29 yards and scored one touchdown.

-- Robinson has rushed for 86 yards on 24 carries (28.7 yards per game) with two touchdowns in his last three games.
+- Over his last three outings, Robinson has rushed for 86 yards (28.7 per game) on 24 carries with two touchdowns.

 Robinson's Jacksonville Teammates